-Clomiphene citrate, also known by its brand names Clomid and Serophene, is a drug you have probably heard about.
-You may be curious how Clomid works and when you might need to take Clomid.
-Clomid is a fertility drug used to induce ovulation.
-It is the most commonly prescribed fertility drug.
+Clomiphene citrate, also known by its brand names Clomid and Serophene, is a common drug and one you have probably heard about.
+A fertility drug used to induce ovulation, Clomid is the most commonly prescribed fertility drug.
 If you are having problems trying to get pregnant, you may be thinking about talking to your doctor about prescribing Clomid.
-How do you know if Clomid is right for you?

 Clomid is an ovulation induction medication.

 During the first half of a normal menstrual cycle, follicles in your ovaries begin to mature and enlarge.
 Each of these follicles contains an egg.
-These follicles nurture the growing egg.
-As they mature, they produce estrogen.
+These follicles nurture the growing egg, and then as they mature, they produce estrogen.
 Estrogen levels are low in the beginning of your cycle.

 Your body communicates with hormones.
 Low estrogen levels tell your body to produce GnRH (gonadotropin releasing hormone).
 GnRH is a hormone produced in the pituitary gland that stimulates the production of FSH and LH.